asish012/csslp_preparation/Question Review/Remarks.md

 ### Roles
 -- **Data owner**:  is usually a member of management, in charge of a specific business unit, and is ultimately responsible for the protection and use of a specific subset  of information.
 -- **Chief Risk Officer (CRO)**:  CRO's are accountable for enabling the business to balance risk and reward (opportunities).
--- **Chief Information Officer**:
+-- **Chief Information Officer**:  CIO's are responsible for the information technology and computer systems that support enterprise goals.
+The CIO reports to the chief executive officer (CEO), chief operations officer (COO), or chief financial officer (CFO).
 -- **Designated Approving Authority**:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwOTA0MzY5ODIsMTkyNTI4MDMzMCwxNj
+eyJoaXN0b3J5IjpbLTEwMzU3Nzg5MjUsMTkyNTI4MDMzMCwxNj
 U1ODc4NzQzLC03ODI5OTUwMDcsMTYyMTU2ODMwMSwyMDIyMTM2
 ODQ2LDM4MzIxNzI4OCw4Nzc3MTQwNzgsLTExNTcwNTMzNzksNz
 c0NDA2NzIyLC0yMDY0MTQ3ODQ2LDcyNDg3NDIxLDEzMjAyODI4